weshebert20/week-1-assessment/readme.md

 - Use a single external CSS stylesheet to style all pages

 **Bonus:**
-- Make it even better than Instagram!
-Throw in some animations, experiment with `hover`, make it fun.
+- The repeating background image is oldschool.
+Can you do it with a CSS3 gradient?
+- The 'frame.png' image is also unnecessary.
+Can you do it with `box-shadow`, `border-radius`, and `position: relative`?

 #### Starter assets